Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Introduction

 \section{Introduction}

 Generative AI (GenAI) has rapidly become a general-purpose technology, enabling new intelligent applications across domains such as design~\cite{DVSurvey}, education~\cite{law2024application}, and data analysis~\cite{Priya}.
-Modern large language and multimodal models can interpret open-ended text prompts and generate diverse outputs (\eg text, image, and data analysis dashboards), making the text prompt interface the dominant paradigm for human–AI communication~\cite{NLISurvey}.
-By allowing users to express complex intents in natural language, text prompts offer great flexibility, allowing users ``ask anything'' and receive tailored responses.
+Modern large language and multimodal models can interpret open-ended text prompts and generate diverse outputs (\eg text, image, video), making the text prompt interface the dominant paradigm for human–AI communication~\cite{NLISurvey}.
+Yet free-form text is often too ambiguous and coarse to express fine-grained or nuanced intent~\cite{Instructions, Riche2025, Subramonyam2023}.

-Despite the convenience, free-form text prompts are often insufficient to convey fine-grained and nuanced human intent when precise instructions are required.
-This is due to the ambiguity and the coarse nature of natural language~\cite{Instructions, Riche2025, Subramonyam2023}.
 For instance, in image editing, a user might want to modify ``\textit{the upper-right flower petal}'', but a text prompt alone is hard to accurately localize that target visual element.
 Likewise, in coding, asking ``\textit{write a loop to process this data}'' could imply different iteration strategies.
-Correspondingly, in practice, users often struggle to articulate sufficient detail or to break down complex goals into a single prompt, resulting in suboptimal or hard-to-control AI behavior.
+Correspondingly, in practice, users often struggle to articulate sufficient detail or to break down complex goals into a single prompt.